Gaza deaths pass 200 as Israel and Hamas trade fire

 Senior Hamas official Sami Abu Zuhri told reporters on Wednesday that the group did not accept Egypt's ceasefire proposal and that Israel would pay a heavy price for its strikes.

-Hamas - designated a terrorist organisation by Israel and the US, among others - is demanding the easing of border closures in Gaza and the release of Hamas prisoners.'No options'
+Hamas - designated a terrorist organisation by Israel and the US, among others - is demanding the easing of border closures in Gaza and the release of Hamas prisoners.

 The Israel Defense Forces (IDF) says its Iron Dome missile shield shot down 23 rockets launched from Gaza on Wednesday, while others struck without causing casualties.